LDRD: For the LDRD application process and scheduled deadlines, please visit the Lab’s LDRD webpage.

 Silicon Valley Forum (SVForum) sponsors Special Interest Groups (SIGs), monthly dinner meetings, free business clinics, seminars and electronic forums.

 Berkeley Skydeck Accelerator is a startup accelerator and technology entrepreneurship center operated by the University of California, Berkeley.
-The application period for the Fall 2019171639 Cohort has closed.

 Applications for the next cohort will open this fall.

 Supported by the DOE EERE Advanced Manufacturing Office, and with newly sponsored tracks by DARPA and the California Energy Commission, Cyclotron Road provides fellowships to support hard science innovators developing energy technologies that have potential for broad impact on the national, economic, and energy security of the United States.
 Cohort innovators are embedded in the Berkeley research ecosystem with an explicit mandate to bring their ideas to the point of commercial viability.
 Participants in the program receive

 - A two-year fellowship, including a cash stipend, health insurance, and travel funds